 - Expenses related to the business use of your home, including:

-- Certain amount of rent
+- Certain amount of rent or mortgage interest

 - Internet service